 - 5.9 The fourteen local planning authorities within the Solent's 5.6km catchment area (including the New Forest National Park Authority) are continuing to pool developer contributions to support the delivery of strategic mitigation measures for the Solent coast.
-A budget has been set for 2020/21 totalling £1,997,000 to fund the implementation of mitigation measures and associated costs including the part-time Partnership Manager and the headlines are set out below: - Team of full time and seasonal rangers: The ranger team remain a core part of the mitigation package and the Bird Aware Solent rangers complement the work undertaken by other rangers along the Solent coast - £287,000 - Monitoring: Undertaking the next phase of data collection to monitor the effectiveness of the mitigation measures - £35,000 - Information, Marketing and Communications: To include: (i) actively promoting the use of the Bird Aware brand to 3rd parties; and (ii) implementing the second year of the agreed Marketing Strategy, growing the reputation and sphere of influence of Bird Aware Solent £50,000 - Dog Initiatives Lead: Recruiting a dedicated Dog Initiatives Lead officer to implement initiatives to encourage responsible dog walking - £40,000 - Site Specific Projects: A total of £2 million is set aside over a number of years to fund capital projects designed to further the aims of the strategy -£400,000
+A budget has been set for 2021 22 totalling £782,000 to fund the implementation of mitigation measures and associated costs including the part-time Partnership Manager and the headlines are set out below: - Team of full time and seasonal rangers: The ranger team remain a core part of the mitigation package and the Bird Aware Solent rangers complement the work undertaken by other rangers along the Solent coast £287,000. - Monitoring: Undertaking the next phase of data collection to monitor the effectiveness of the mitigation measures - £30,000. - Information, marketing and communications: To include: (i) actively promoting the use of the Bird Aware brand to 3rd parties; and (ii) implementing the third year of the agreed marketing strategy, growing the reputation and sphere of influence of Bird Aware Solent £55,000. - Dog initiatives: The implementation of initiatives to encourage responsible dog walking on the coast to avoiding bird disturbance - £10,000. - Site specific projects: A total of £2 million is set aside over a number of years to fund capital projects designed to further the aims of the strategy -£400,000.